maybebyte/anthesis/about-me.md

   really cathartic.
 I'm fortunate enough to have perfect pitch.

 - Gaming helps me relax and reminds me that there is value in simply being.
-Metroidvanias, platformers, RPGs, roguelikes, and strategy games are among my favorite genres.
+Metroidvanias, platformers, (J)RPGs, roguelikes, and strategy games are among my favorite genres.

 - Taking time to improve, learn, and cultivate awareness is my